yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2021/index.md

 A separate PR adds [detection of two separate Joy-Cons as a single input device](https://github.com/yuzu-emu/yuzu/pull/6318).

 And to provide motion support on the Linux side, [v1993](https://github.com/v1993) [enables the use of HIDAPI within SDL2](https://github.com/yuzu-emu/yuzu/pull/6293).
-Some distributions have issues with it for now, namely Gentoo, but work is ongoing to solve this.

 Work continues to fine tune how the sensor data is interpreted, specially from non-Nintendo devices.
 For example, PS3 controllers operate motion on a single Z axis, but inform the remaining 2 axis to the operating system with useless NaN values,